 Despite the fact that a number of architectural design choices, which affect also the choice of standards, have already been made in D3.2 "DPP System Architecture", certain areas remain underspecified.
 Those underspecified areas represent standardisation gaps.
-Generally, the flexibility of the proposed e architecture is such that it can digest a certain diversity in implementation choices and standards used.
+Generally, the flexibility of the architecture proposed by CIRPASS is such that it can digest diversity in implementation choices and standards used.
 But this only works within certain boundaries as the combination of specific standards can be difficult (e.g., using an HTTP resolver with a DID as product identifier).

-The work on identifying standardization gaps also highlighted the need for further specification of the DPP system's functional requirements which are inspired by, but not limited to:
+The work on the standards landscape also highlighted the need for further specification of the DPP system's functional requirements to the component interfaces to enable the data flow, which are inspired by, but not limited to: